What are disadvantages of Let's Encrypt

 "Color" of padlock

-As a side note.
+As a side note, and another aspect of the point 1 above.
 There is a special type of certificates - so called Extended Validation certificates, or EV certificates.
 When a server presents an EV certificate, browsers tend to show the company name, rather than a web address.
 You can see the difference below - a Let’s Encrypt certificate (top) and an EV certificate (bottom).

 Domain validated certificate will only show the domain name.